-The City's Employment Areas are comprised of lands designated Industrial, which are described in Part 2, section 8 in the 2019 Niagara Falls O.P.
+The City's Industrial Lands are comprised of lands within the Industrial designation, which are described in Part 2, section 8 of the Niagara Falls O.P.

-Lands designated as Industrial on Schedule A: Future Land Use of the 2019 Niagara Falls O.P. are considered the City's employment lands, are the subject lands for this study, and are represented on Figure 2-3.
+Lands designated as Industrial on Schedule A: Future Land Use of the Niagara Falls O.P. are considered the City's employment lands, are the subject lands for this study, and are represented on Figure 2-3.
 The following highlights some key policies for lands designated Industrial.